williamcdavies/WFRTL/README.md

 # Notes

 The associated database was refactored on March 6th, 2026.
-The patch notes are as follows
+These changes may break queries in all subdirectories.
+Field and/or table names may need to be updated.
+The patch notes are as follows:
 1. `fire_area_canada_usa` renamed to `fire_polys`
 2. `fire_area_canada_usa`/`fire_polys` schema changed from